hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 ### What we gonna build in this part

-We gonna use the builtin `net/http` package to build a very basic real-time server that keeps connections to an endpoint `/listen` alive and takes input at `/say` to we will have the most minimal possible real-time chat app and see the awesomeness of go.
+We gonna use the core `net/http` package to build a very basic real-time server that keeps connections to an endpoint `/listen` alive and takes input at `/say` to we will have the most minimal possible real-time chat app and see the awesomeness of go.

 [![asciicast](https://asciinema.org/a/231626.svg)](https://asciinema.org/a/231626)
 (https://asciinema.org/a/231626)